marieval/100DaysOfCode/README.md

 **Today´s Progress:** I watched the first part of the Front-End of the Face-Recognition-App.
 I got inspired by it and coded part of my first react plan-app.

 ### Day 179 - 24.2.2019 (Sun)
 **Today´s Progress:** I watched another part of the Front-End Face-Recognition-App.
-I continued coding my first _react plan-app_.
+I continued coding my first _react plan-app_ (added forms and routing - sign-in / sign-out / register).